firstthumb/bookmark-api/README.md

 # Bookmark API

 [![Build Status](https://travis-ci.org/firstthumb/bookmark-api.svg?branch=master)](https://travis-ci.org/firstthumb/bookmark-api)

 This is simple bookmark api that you could handle your bookmarks easily

-Features to be implemented
-* CRUD operations with bookmark
-* Authenticate users with Google Auth
-* Search bookmarks by tag, name
-* Partition bookmarks by creation date

 ## Getting Started

 Please follow [the instructions](https://golang.org/doc/install) to install Go on your computer.

 After installing Go, run the following commands to start: